You have no items in your shopping cart.

 Aside from the many procedures and products to prevent your pores from taking on their own zip code, you really don't need to spend a dime.
 Your own kitchen is probably stocked with everything you need for pure porefection.
 Try concocting a face scrub out of sugar, which can smooth fine lines, exfoliate dead cells, and shrink pores with its natural alpha hydroxy acids.
 It is said that plain milk of magnesia is an effective treatment for absorbing excess skin oil.
 Our DIY natural face lift, based on egg whites, has an instant shrinking effect on pores.
 Egg whites also make an appearance in our papaya fruit face mask, which confers the added benefits of softening skin and brightening pigmentation.

 What not to do in your crusade against super-pores: pick at your face.
 Squeezing your pores to draw out impurities can do long-term damage, impairing their ability to return to their normal size.
 Of course, makeup can be a culprit as well.
 Wearing heavy foundation may cover up noticeable pores momentarily, but it can also lead to clogging and further enlargement.
 These should be no-brainers.

 Though it may sound counter-intuitive, you should keep a distance from products with harsh alcohols, acids, or peroxides.
 Drying astringents and toners deceive your skin with their temporary tightening effect, which causes the capillaries to dilate and the tiny muscles of the pores to constrict.
 Tight pores may appear smaller in the short run; however, this moisture-sapping action actually encourages your natural oil glands to over-produce sebum, ultimately expanding pore size.
 Gentle, natural astringents like witch hazel and rosewater are better choices.
-You can find healthy skin-toning components in each of our Five Best facial cleansers
+You can find healthy skin-toning components in each of our Five Best facial cleansers.

 Pores are not the enemy.
 However unaesthetic they may appear at times, pores play a vital role in skin physiology.
 Without these tiny openings, the sebum that keeps skin pH-balanced and healthy would have no way of reaching the surface.
 When pores get out of control, all you need to do is target the key factors that heighten their visibility: unplug debris, wipe out bacteria, eliminate excess oil, blast away blackheads, smooth the edges, and seal the pores closed.
 If you strategically combine some of the above solutions, your overly ambitious pores won't stand a chance.